 It’s a party where you pay it forward

 The general theme of the event is that each guest comes to the PIF party with the intention of helping others first.
-And, as can be expected, each person leaves feeling good about having helped others as well as the help they themselves may have organically received.

 The help could be personal (need a tip on a car camping location near water) or professional (want to find a mentor outside of your company, need some new employees or job) or spiritual (looking for a yoga studio in Oakland).

 Since I began hosting PIF parties in November 2007, loads of great PIF stories have been shared.
 A few outcomes have included:

 - Job candidates recruited

 - Deals closed